hollobit/ResearchChatGPT/README.md

 Using the provided research abstract, questions, and hypotheses, please provide feedback on the appropriateness of the research questions and hypotheses.
 Evaluate their relevance, clarity, and alignment with the study's objectives.
 Offer suggestions for improvement, if necessary.
 ```

+### Types of ChatGPT Prompts:

+1. Clarification Prompt:
+This type of prompt is used to seek clarification on unclear or ambiguous research questions and hypotheses.
+It is especially useful when the research questions and hypotheses are too broad or vague.
+For example, "Could you please clarify what you mean by 'effective communication' in your research question?"

+2. Specificity Prompt:
+This type of prompt is used to encourage researchers to make their research questions and hypotheses more specific and focused.
+It is particularly useful when the research questions and hypotheses are too general or broad.
+For example, "Could you please provide more specific details on the age range of the participants in your study?"

+3. Relevance Prompt:
+This type of prompt is used to assess the relevance of research questions and hypotheses to the research topic.
+It is especially useful when the research questions and hypotheses are not directly related to the research topic.
+For example, "How does your research question relate to the main research topic?"

+4. Testability Prompt:
+This type of prompt is used to check the testability of research questions and hypotheses.
+It is particularly useful when the research questions and hypotheses are too vague or general.
+For example, "Can you provide a testable hypothesis for your research question?"

+5. Significance Prompt:
+This type of prompt is used to assess the significance of research questions and hypotheses.
+It is especially useful when the research questions and hypotheses do not contribute significantly to the existing body of knowledge.
+For example, "How does your research question contribute to the existing body of knowledge?"

 ### Get Additional Feedbacks

 Researchers can additionally input their questions and comments into ChatGPT and receive feedback on the appropriateness of their questions and hypotheses.
 Here are some examples of prompts that can be used for feedback on research questions and hypotheses: